stormasm/spanish/think/Readme.md

 ##### 12/2024

+- Tienes que querer hacerlo, you have to want to do it.
 - Por favor no comas más gluten, please do not eat gluten anymore.
 - Deja a un lado tus miedos sobre viajar a México
 - Aunque hay sacrificios / compensaciones, el objetivo final es aprender español.